Azure/data-management-zone/docs/guidance/DataManagementAnalytics-CostEstimates.md

 # Cost Estimates

-This document will provide users an overview of what monthly cost can be expected when using Data Management & Analytics Scenario.
+This document will provide users an overview of what monthly cost can be expected when using Cloud-scale analytics scenario.
 Links to the official Cost Calculator will be provided where users can make changes depending on the expected amount of data and data throughput.
-All cost calculations will specify base cost of Data Management & Analytics Scenario.
+All cost calculations will specify base cost of Cloud-scale analytics scenario.
 Base cost means the cost that occur if no data workloads run inside the respective subscriptions.

 ## Data Management Zone